fyrox-book/fyrox-book.github.io/src/scene/sprite_node.md

 [particle systems](particle_system_node.md) for that.
 Why so?
 Particles systems are very well optimized for managing huge amounts of particles at the same time, but sprites are not.
 Each sprite is quite heavy to be used as a particle in particle systems, it has a lot of "useless" info that will eat a lot of memory.

-> ⚠️ Currently, the renderer will render each sprite in a separate draw call, which is very inefficient.
-So you should
-> avoid creating lots of sprites.

-## Limitations

-Sprites are not supporting any sort of lighting, if you need lighted sprites, you need to create your own render pass and use `Mesh` node with custom shader that will orient all faces towards camera and will do lighting calculations.